irmen/Pyro3/examples/Readme.txt

 Read on for usage tips.

-AllInOne          - shows a single application with NS, ES, servers, clients Bank2             - a more advanced bank example BankExample       - a simple electronic banking example NS_sec_plugins    - shows the connection validator plugin feature of the NS agent2            - a true mobile agent application (code downloading) agent3            - another mobile agent example where the agent travels to other servers attributes        - uses the attribute access feature authenticate      - shows how connection authentication works autoreconnect     - shows the auto reconnect/rebind feature benchmark         - Pyro benchmark callback          - shows callbacks from server to client, and oneway call chatbox-ES        - a chat server and client using the Event Server
+AllInOne          - shows a single application with NS, ES, servers, clients agent2            - a true mobile agent application (code downloading) agent3            - another mobile agent example where the agent travels to other servers attributes        - uses the attribute access feature authenticate      - shows how connection authentication works autoreconnect     - shows the auto reconnect/rebind feature BankExample       - a simple electronic banking example Bank2             - a more advanced bank example benchmark         - Pyro benchmark callback          - shows callbacks from server to client, and oneway call chatbox-ES        - a chat server and client using the Event Server